mahoney1/commercialpaper/tutorial2-queries-commercial-paper-smart-contract-ibm-blockchain-vscode-extension.md

   **Note:** This code should be located *before* the line `await ctx.paperList.addPaper(paper);` in this `issue` function.

-5. Next, paste in the same three-line block (ie above), into the next two transaction functions beginning with `async buy` and `async redeem`, just as you did above in '`async issue`.
+5. Next, paste in the same three-line block (ie above), into the next two transaction functions beginning with `async buy` and `async redeem`, just as you did above in `async issue`.
 Start by scrolling to line 119 approx, and paste the code block (in each function) near the end and ensure the paste is *before* the line with `await ctx.paperList.updatePaper(paper);`

   ```
   // Add the invoking CN, to the Paper state for reporting purposes later on